tkn-tub/ns3-gym/src/propagation/doc/propagation.rst

 ==========================

 The propagation loss is fixed for each pair of nodes and doesn't depend on their actual positions.
-This model shoud be useful for synthetic tests.
+This model should be useful for synthetic tests.
 Note that by default the propagation loss is assumed to be symmetric.

 RangePropagationLossModel